 Welcome to The Biblical Homestead

-Welcome to The Biblical Homestead — a place where slow living, honest work, and heartfelt faith all have a seat at the table.
-This is the journal of our life, cherishing memories of youth and embracing the blessings of age, as we seek the quiet ways that bring us closer to God and one another.
+This is the journal of our life — cherishing memories of youth and embracing the blessings of age as we seek the quiet ways that draw us closer to God and to one another.

 A Quiet Corner for Women Like Me